danielamadi01/danielamadi01/README.md

-### 👋 Hi, I’m Larry Cutts
+### 👋 Hello, I’m Larry Cutts

 - 👀 I’m interested in Crypto And Blockchain Technology
-- 🌱 I’m currently building Frontend Projects and will soon make dApps(decentralized applications) to eventually become a Blockchain Developer
+- 🌱 I’m currently applying jobs to become employed in the web3 space
-- 💞️ I’m looking to collaborate on someone to help me along my blockchain development journey
 - 📫 How to reach me ljcutts3@gmail.com

 <!---